 The FIEGE Group, headquartered in Greven in Westphalia, is a leading European logistics company that specialises in efficient supply chain solutions.
-With a workforce of over 15,000 at more than 150 sites in 15 countries, FIEGE operates on an international scale from core markets in Europe, to India and China.
+With a workforce of 19,000 at more than 150 sites in 14 countries, FIEGE operates on an international scale from core markets in Europe, to India and China.

 Since its formation by Joan Joseph Fiege in 1873, FIEGE has been family-run – and still is to date, by now in the fifth generation.
 The cousins Jens and Felix Fiege are members of the six-strong Executive Board and manage the company as dual leaders.
 Alfred Messink, Peter Scherbel, Dr. Stefan Thies and Martin Rademaker, together with Jens Fiege and Felix Fiege, the two CEOs, form the FIEGE Executive Board.

 FIEGE is seen as a pioneer of contract logistics and since its formation has evolved from a transport company to a globally-operating full-service logistics provider.
 The tradition-conscious organisation never ceases to reinvent itself in order to remain state of the art in times of digitisation and automation.

 FIEGE focuses on these core sectors: Fashion, Healthcare, Industry, Consumer Goods, Tires, Media & Mail and Multi-channel Retail.
 We develop integrated customer solutions for eCommerce, transport, sea and air cargo, customs clearance, warehousing, parcel deliveries and real estate management, with services that span the full range from consultation to implementation of a supply chain concept.

 To us, our customers are our partners with whom we jointly develop durable solutions.
 We cater to your wishes with great flexibility, so that we can enjoy your trust as your logistics expert in the long run.